tkhyn/djangorecipe/README.rst

   production setup from your development setup.
 It defaults to `development`.

+template
+  The name of the template folder that should be used when creating a new project.
+By default, the recipe creates a django project exactly like the django-admin.py startproject command, matching the major django version you are using.
+For this option to be taken into account, the {buildout:django_template_dirs} must contain at least one entry.

 extra-paths
   All paths specified here will be used to extend the default Python path for the `bin/*` scripts.